Mental health and well-being are important aspects of university life.

 Another way to stay grounded during your studies is to access spiritual health services on campus, such as a multi-faith resource centre or the Indigenous student centre.

-Staff and volunteers are trained professionals who can meet and talk with you, provide spiritual support and refer you to other resources on campus that might be useful to you.
+Staff and volunteers are trained professionals who can meet and talk with you, provide spiritual support and refer you to other resources on campus that may be useful to you.

 Many Indigenous student centres also have Elders who visit campus for counselling, teachings and ceremonies.

 - Accessible Campus is a resource for educators and students who want to learn more about accessibility issues, including mental health.
-It showcases a number of videos about students who have accessed supports and overcome physical, learning and mental health barriers to succeed at university.
+It showcases videos about students who have accessed supports and overcome physical, learning and mental health barriers to succeed at university.

 - More Feet on the Ground is a resource that helps faculty, administration and campus staff recognize and respond to students experiencing mental health issues, and refer students to relevant programs or departments on campus.
 It also outlines the mental health services available to students at each university.